Coarse macrocalcifications within the breast are a morphological descriptive term for a type of breast calcification.

-Malignant phyllodes tumours of the breast account for up to a quarter of the phyllodes tumours.
+Malignant phyllodes tumour of the breast accounts for up to a quarter of the phyllodes tumours.

 Please, refer to the main article on phyllodes tumours for a general discussion.

 It is generally thought that it is the stromal component that becomes malignant 4.
 This may account for thei...